Detlew/PowerTOST/README.md

 [![CRAN RStudio mirror
 downloads](https://cranlogs.r-pkg.org/badges/last-month/PowerTOST?color=green)](https://r-pkg.org/pkg/PowerTOST)

-The package contains functions to calculate power and estimate sample size for various study designs used in (not only bio-) equivalence studies.
 Version 1.5.3.9000 built 2022-02-17 with R 4.1.2 (development version
 not on CRAN).

+## Introduction

+The package contains functions to calculate power and estimate sample size for various study designs used in (not only bio-) equivalence studies.

 ## Supported Designs